-While many countries greet with a handshake or wave, India follows the unique practice of folding hands and saying Namaste.
-This simple yet profound gesture, meaning “I bow to the divine in you,” goes beyond greetings.
-It appears in yoga postures, traditional dances, and even spiritual practices.
-Interestingly, Namaste also provides health benefits—it reduces mental stress, promotes flexibility in hands and arms, and channels positive energy throughout the body.Indian culture
+While many countries greet with a handshake or wave, India Culture follows the unique practice of folding hands and saying Namaste.
+This simple yet profound gesture, meaning “I bow to the divine in you,” goes far beyond greetings.
+Moreover, it appears in yoga postures, traditional dances, and even spiritual practices.
+Interestingly, Namaste also offers health benefits—it reduces mental stress, improves flexibility in the hands and arms, and channels positive energy throughout the body.
+Indian culture

 Yoga and Pranayama: Ancient Indian Practices